desktop/desktop/docs/process/testing.md

 ### Welcome Flow
   - [ ] Create your account (/join?source=github-desktop)
-    - [ ] User is not automatically logged into Desktop post creation
+    - [ ] User is not automatically logged into Desktop post account creation
   - [ ] `Sign in to Github.com` link
     - [ ] `Sign in` successful if valid username/email and password
       - [ ] If 2FA activated, user sent auth code to enter
 	- [ ] Sign in successful with active 2FA code, user goes to Configure Git
+	  - [ ] User sees Repository landing page if sign in successful
 	  - [ ] Error message if code is wrong or inactive
       - [ ] Error message if incorrect username/email or password
     - [ ] Forgot link (/password_reset)